Overview of Illinois Retirement Tax Friendliness

 Sales taxes in Illinois are quite high, as the state rate is 6.25%.
 Additionally, counties and cities collect their own taxes, which can reach up to 5.25%.
 The total rate, taking the state and highest local rates into account, is above 11%.
 This is one of the highest in the U.S.

-Additionally, both food and medicine are taxed in Illinois, albeit at lower rates than the above.
+Additionally, groceries, as well as prescription and over-the-counter drugs, are taxed in Illinois at lower rates than the above.
 The statewide rate on these items is 1%.

 What other Illinois taxes should I be concerned about?